sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 ## Metrics

-To quantify the results of the algorithms, common metrics from ... are used, being combined in a classification report which is provided by the used framework (Python3 with scikit-learn library).
+To quantify the results of the algorithms, common metrics from the scikit-learn classification report  are used, being combined in a classification report which is provided by the used framework (Python3 with scikit-learn library).
 These comprise the following:
 - Precision score:
 - Recall score: